Case Studies 3 cases in detail · 12 LATAM markets · confidential by default

 The challenge

-K-Beauty entered Chile as a cultural frame, not as a product: via K-pop, K-drama and TikTok, before the first sale.
-The audience — 93% female, mostly under 30 — already had the ground prepared, and the vocabulary («Korean routine», «glass skin») changed before the product did.
-The brand needed to know whether to react or get ahead.
-We measured the structure of the conversation, not market share.
+K-Beauty arrived in Chile as a cultural frame, not a product — carried by K-pop, K-drama and TikTok before the first sale.
+The audience (93% female, mostly under 30) was already primed, and the vocabulary («Korean routine», «glass skin») shifted before the shelf did.
+React, or get ahead?
+To answer it, we measured the structure of the conversation — not market share, which would only confirm the move once it was too late to lead it.

 The result